CARING FOR OUR OWN, A WORKSHOP SERIES

-Most clinicians and their healthcare team adjust well to the multitude of demands encountered during a traumatic clinical event or challenging times, yet, sometimes the emotional aftershock can be difficult.
-Signs and symptoms of this emotional impact may last a few days, a few weeks, a few months, or longer.
+Today's healthcare workforce faces many challenges, including the demands encountered during a traumatic clinical event.
+Providers’ strong emotional defenses carry them through and let them "get the job done" without addressing the emotional aftershock or stress reaction that can impact them for months.
 The outcomes of healthcare workers experiencing an emotional aftershock can include guilt, anxiety and stress.
 Each symptom can occur on varying scales and contribute to high staff absentee rates, high turnover, increase in mistakes, and even suicidal thoughts.

 The majority of healthcare workers assume tragedy and emotional exhaustion are part of the role and will not seek out support, however, research indicates most of these same individuals welcome support if it is offered to them.